 However, if you’re planning on using the keywords for SEO or you’re looking to send them to someone else, this isn’t exactly helpful.
 To export keywords from the Google Keywords Planner, there are two ways.

 The first is to download all the keywords from the ideas list by simply clicking the “download keyword ideas” button on the top right.
 This will download every single keyword on the list to either a .csv or Google Sheets file.
 You can then manipulate and edit the data as much as you want using formulas in Google Sheets or Excel.

 But what if you only want to download specific keywords?
 Well, you can also do that!
 Unfortunately, merely selecting the keywords in the keywords idea tab and pressing download won’t work.
 To get just the selected keywords, you’ll need to add them to an ad group regardless if you want to run PPC ads or not.

 Once you’ve added them to an ad group, you’ll have to head on over to the ad groups sections by using the left-hand side menu.
 To download the specific keywords from that ad group, you’ll have to click the arrow in the top right corner where the “download keyword ideas” usually is.

 There will be two options of historical or forecast metrics, but if you just want to download the selected keywords, then either will do.
 Again you can choose from a CSV or Google Sheets file.

 As you can see, there are plenty of cool features and tricks you can do in Google’s Keyword Planner.
+Not only is it a powerful keyword tool for PPC research, but it can also help with SEO planning and getting important search volume data without having to pay hundreds per month.
 No matter if you’re new to keyword research or you’re looking for ways to take your game to the next level, hopefully, these tips will come in handy.